Get all the latest data for Puerto Plata

 What are the total closing costs as a percent in Puerto Plata in 2026?

-The typical total closing cost for buying property in Puerto Plata in January 2026 is around 5% to 8% of the purchase price, though buyers in CONFOTUR-approved tourism projects may pay significantly less if transfer tax exemptions apply.
+The typical total closing cost for a standard Puerto Plata resale in 2026 is around 4.5% to 7.0% of the purchase price.

 If you want to go into more details, we also have a blog article detailing all the property taxes and fees in Puerto Plata.